adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 Don't take this the wrong way&mdash;MaintainableCSS has various strategies for reuse which I will talk about later.
 But trying to reuse the bits *inbetween* the curly braces is very problematic indeed.
 Here's why:

-## Because reuse breaks semantics.

-If you strive to reuse the bits inbetween the curly braces to create "atomic" class names, then you encounter all the problems stated in the chapter about [Semantics](/chapters/semantics/).
-Read that chapter now, if you haven't already.

-## Because reuse causes bloat.

-If you attempt to reuse every single *rule* you'll end up with classes such as: `red`, `clearfix`, `pull-left`, `grid` which leads to HTML bloat:

-	<div class="clearfix pull-left red etc"></div>

-Bloat makes it harder to maintain and degrades performance (albeit in a minor way).

-## Because reuse makes debugging more difficult.

-When debugging an element, there will be several applicable CSS selectors playing a part making it noisy.

-## Because granular styles aren't worth bothering with.

-If you're going to do `<div class="red">` you may as well do `<div style="color: red">` which is more explicit anyway.
-But we don't want to do this because we don't want to mix concerns.

 ## Because styles change based on breakpoints.

 Building responsive sites mean that we style elements differently based on viewport size.
 Imagine trying to build a 2 column grid that: